 Price and availability

 Stratos is an excellent sports watch.
-We reviewed the original version (which is pretty much the same as Stratos 2) just over a year ago.
+We reviewed the original version in 2018 (which is pretty much the same as Stratos 2).
 This aesthethically-pleasing feature-packed device offers excellent value for money.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!